Milk substitute

-A milk substitute is any substance that resembles milk and can be used in the same ways as milk.
-Such substances may be variously known as non-dairy beverage, nut milk, grain milk, legume milk, mock milk and alternative milk.
+A milk substitute is a substance that resembles milk and can be used in the same ways as milk.
+The most common substitutes for adults are plant-based milks, which are made from ingredients such as soybeans, almonds, oats, rice, coconut and other plants.
+These products may be consumed as beverages or used in cooking, baking and coffee, and many commercial varieties are fortified with nutrients such as calcium, vitamin D and vitamin B12.

-For adults, milk substitutes take two forms: plant milks, which are liquids made from plants and may be home-made or commercially produced; and coffee creamers, synthetic products invented in the US in the 1900s specifically to replace dairy milk in coffee.
-For infants, infant formula based on cow's milk or plant-based alternatives, such as soybean, can be a substitute for breast milk.
+Other products used as alternatives to dairy milk include non-dairy creamers and specialized infant formulas intended for infants who cannot consume conventional cow's-milk-based formula.
+More recently, precision fermentation has also been used to produce dairy proteins without raising dairy animals; products made with these proteins differ from plant milks because they may contain proteins that are chemically equivalent to those found in cow's milk.

 History

 Around the world, humans have traditionally consumed plant milks for hundreds, if not thousands, of years.
-In 2018, Tara McHugh in Food Technology Magazine wrote: "The word “milk” has been used since around 1200 AD to refer to plant juices."
-The article also said: "Of all the plant-based milks, coconut milk has the longest tradition of use.
-It originated in India and Southeast Asia and has been used as both a drink and an ingredient for nutrition and ceremonial offerings.
-Soy milk also has a long history and was discovered in 1365 in China."
+The term “milk” has been used for plant-derived liquids since at least the Middle Ages.
+Coconut milk has a long culinary history in South and Southeast Asia, while almond milk was widely used in medieval European cooking.
+Soy-based beverages also have a long history in China.

 In 2018, Benjamin Kemper wrote in the Smithsonian Magazine: Linguistically speaking, using “milk” to refer to “the white juice of certain plants” (the second definition of milk in the Oxford American Dictionary) has a history that dates back centuries.
 The Latin root word of lettuce is lact, as in lactate, for its milky juice, which indicates that even the Romans had a fluid definition for milk.
 Ken Albala, professor of history at University of the Pacific and host of the podcast Food: A Cultural Culinary History, says that almond milk “shows up in pretty much every medieval cookbook.”
 Almonds, which originate in the Middle East, reached southern Europe with the Moors around the 8th century, and their milk—yes, medieval Europeans called it milk in their various languages and dialects—quickly became all the rage among aristocrats as far afield as Iceland.
 Plant-based milk substitutes have grown rapidly in popularity since the start of the 21st century.
-Globally, their consumption nearly doubled between 2013 and 2020, with a projected additional growth rate of 10.18% from 2020 to 2024.
-The reasons for this increase in popularity range from vegan opposition to the dairy industry, to a growth plant-based diets, to perceptions of health benefits of milk substitutes, to personal flavor preference.
+Globally, consumption increased substantially during the 2010s.
+Factors associated with their growing popularity include increased adoption of plant-based diets, dietary restrictions such as lactose intolerance and milk allergy, perceived health and environmental benefits, and consumer taste preferences.
 Many milk substitutes now contain additives, such as thickening agents and flavors, to aid in taste and texture compared with dairy milk, as well as nutritional fortification.